boonkeong1714/SQL_Assessment/README.md

 **===== Reflection Questions =====**

 1. What did you like about this project?

- It is like treausre hunting, using SQL to nagivate and locate the treasure.
+ This project is like treausre hunting, using SQL to nagivate and locate the treasure.

 2. What did you struggle with in this project?

- * Tried to count how many NULL, which is quite tricky to do.
+ * Tried to count how many NULL, is very tricky.
  * Deal with slightly big amount(>500) of data is quite overwhelming.

 3. What would make your experience with this assessment better?

-to learn SQL better we need to do a lot of exercise, Analyze Data SQL in codeacademy
+  To learn SQL better we need to do a lot of practises, go through the example in Codeacademy's Analyze Data with SQL is very helpful to understand the concept.

 -----